develodesign/m2-paypal-payment/README.md

-# DON'T USE THIS MODULE !!!
-DEPRECATED !!!
+# DEPRECATED!
+# Don't use this module!
 Now used out of the box Magento2 Paypal module as backend for VSF.

 # The PayPal payment module for magento2